 I retired from the faculty of the Yale School of Medicine in 2004, but have been an active artist since the mid-1980s.
 I focused on figurative drawing and painting until 2010 when I moved to abstraction.
 The transition was primarily to explore “duende,” a concept inherent to flamenco.
 It is the Dionysian force rising in a singer, instrumentalist or dancer to inspire blazing performance and embodies creativity and physical artistry ranging from subtle to flamboyant and from tragic to joyous, always with fiery intensity.
 I see duende as a universal human trait which influences all the arts.
 Its origins in the psyche, make abstract painting a rewarding means for exploration.
 Many of the paintings selected for this site illustrate my reverence for duende.

-I play freely with color and marks as befits abstract expressionism, guided by spontaneous dialogues that develop between my internal compass and emerging composition.
-My paintings tend to fall into four stylistic themes ranging from minimalistic to highly animated and are grouped accordingly on this site.
-They all attempt to honor Cezanne’s advice to express oneself forcefully.
+In a broader sense, I value playing freely with color and marks, guided by spontaneous dialogues that develop between internal priorities and emerging compositions.
+This process tends to triage my paintings into four stylistic themes ranging from minimalistic to highly animated and are grouped accordingly on this site.
+I admit to being concerned more about authenticity than “voice.”
+Nevertheless, all my work attempts to honor Cezanne’s advice to express oneself forcefully.

 Copyright © 2017 Robert Jacoby Site by Painted Pages Web Design